MetPX/sarracenia/docs/source/Contribution/Development.rst

 --------------------------

-Aside from typos, language fixups in the documentation, and incrementing the version, developers are not expected to commit to master.
+Aside from typos, language fixups in the documentation, and incrementing the version, developers are not expected to commit to main.
 All work happens on development branches, and all testing is expected to pass before one considers affecting master.
 Once the branch development is complete, or a unit of work-in-progress is felt to be worth merging to master, one